-- Derby and Derbyshire Thresholds document - Derby and Derbyshire Escalation policy and process - DDSCP Information Sharing Guidance for Practitioners - Derby Assessment Protocol - Derby Child Protection Conference Professional Dissent Process - Local contacts
+- Derby and Derbyshire Thresholds document - Derby and Derbyshire Dispute Resolution and Escalation policy - DDSCP Information Sharing Guidance for Practitioners - Derby Assessment Protocol - Derby Child Protection Conference Professional Dissent Process - Local contacts

 The DDSCP website has a specific page for education providers, including a safeguarding children audit tool for schools and colleges to support schools their annual review of safeguarding practice and in their development of a safeguarding action plan.
 There is also a training pathway for education providers, template polices and information about the DDSCP Derby Education Hub and safeguarding update service.